Skip to Content

 • Existing programs and services are not eligible for funding

-• Replicate an existing public or private project or fund projects that are already in the planning stages or will be implemented by another public or private group
+• Repeat an existing public or private project or fund projects that are already in the planning stages or will be implemented by another public or private group

 • Reimburse organizations' operating expenses not directly linked to the awarded project

-• Pay for expenses or financial commitments made prior to grant approval
+• Pay for expenses or financial commitments made before approval of the grant

 • Cover alcohol, tobacco or gambling expenses